ujjwalarts/project-nexus/README.md

 Implemented a login system for existing customers.
 Integrated a signup feature for new customers.

-# Thank you for reviewing my projects!
-Feel free to explore the code and provide feedback
 Backend Connection:
 Connected the website with a backend to handle user authentication.
 Used Firebase for backend authentication.
 Technologies Used:
 Frontend: HTML, CSS, JavaScript, Bootstrap
-Backend: Firebase Authentication
+Backend: Firebase Authentication.

+# Thank you for reviewing my projects!
+Feel free to explore the code and provide feedback